OPPORTUNITIES TO GET INVOLVED:

 The Program Committee is tasked with planning and executing all non-Induction events such as Fall Fellowship, Winter Banquet, NOAC, and Section Conclave.
 This Committee also involves the OA High Adventure Program, Chapel, and Parking Chairman, all lead by the Vice Chief of Program.

-Our Lodge is structured around 14 distinct geographical Chapters that aline with our Councils Districts.
-Each Chapter is lead by a Chief and Advisor specific to that district.
-In addition to our Chapters we have recently started our new Area Chiefs program which falls in between the Chapter and the LEC.
-We have 4 Areas that are lead by their own Chiefs and Advisors that serve specific groups of Chapters.
-The Area Chiefs and Chapter Chiefs are lead by the Vice Chief of Chapters.
+Our Lodge is structured around 14 distinct geographical Chapters that align with our Council's Districts.
+Each Chapter is lead by a Chapter Chief and Chapter Advisor.
+The Chapter Chiefs are lead by the Vice Chief of Chapters.

 Lodge Newsletters, Social Media, App and Promotions are the responsibilities of the Lodge Secretary Committee.
 Lead by the Lodge Secretary, this Committee consists of the Social Media, Alumni Relations, Lodge App, and the Newsletter Chair.